Do I have to go to court to contest a will?

 Yes, you can.
 If a person dies without leaving a will, or if the named beneficiaries have passed away, the estate is distributed according to the statutory rules of intestacy.

-Read MoreWhat are the grounds for contesting a will in NSW?
+Read MoreWhat are the legal grounds for contesting a will?

 In NSW, you cannot contest a will simply because you believe it is ‘unfair.’
 Rather, anyone considered an interested or eligible party must have valid reasons for disputing the will’s...